 Store in the refrigerator in an airtight container for up to 2 days

-Frog soup is a traditional Italian dish particularly common in areas of Northern Italy
+Frog soup is a traditional dish of Italian cuisine, particularly widespread in the northern regions of Italy